pivotal/docs-tap/tap-gui/configurator/concepts.hbs.md

 - Integrations (GitHub or GitLab keys, identity provider configuration, and so on)
 - The locations of any catalogs on GitHub or GitLab
 - Security credentials
-- Configuration made available by any Tanzu Developer Portal plug-in wrappers
+- Configuration made available by any Tanzu Developer Portal plug-ins

 ### <a id="buildtime"></a> Buildtime configuration

 Buildtime configuration refers to the values that you pass to Configurator to generate a new portal image.
-This configuration consists of a list of Tanzu Developer Portal plug-in wrappers and any default runtime configuration for the portal image.
+This configuration consists of a list of Tanzu Developer Portal plug-ins and any default runtime configuration for the portal image.

 ## <a id="configurator"></a> Tanzu Developer Portal Configurator